timhaintz/PromptEngineering/README.md

 ### Extract Text from PDF

 To extract text from a PDF file, use the `extractTextFromPDF.py` script.
-Below are some example usages:
+Below are some examples:

 ```sh
 python extractTextFromPDF.py -filename "Test.pdf"